 - competitor identification

-- employees and profiles
+- employee profiles

 - usage-based API access